What is a paper survey?

 5. Upload data

 Download the “Import Data” template and enter the responses manually.
-Upload the template back into QuestionPro Surveys to import external survey data.
+After data entry, upload the template back into QuestionPro Surveys to import external survey data.

 6. Analyze data